igoramadas/imgrecog/README.md

     $ imgrecog --unsafe --clakey "123" --steuser "abc" --stesecret "abc1234" ~/

+Detect and delete images unlikely to have a beach, trasversing the user's home folder, loading options from the imgrecog.options.json file:

+    $ imgrecog -d --labels --landmarks --filter "beach < 0.5" ~/

-Detect everything on camera and downloads folder, limiting to 15k API calls, and then move images to the processed-photos folder.
+Detect everything on camera and downloads folder, limiting to 15k API calls, and then move porn and bloat images to the trash folder:

     $ imgrecog --all --deep \
                --glgkeyfile "mycredentials.json" \